 In short: staying power.

-Pots, pans, waffle irons, muffin tins, loaf pans and more are just as good now as the day they were made 100 years ago.
+Pots, pans, cast iron waffle iron lodge, muffin tins, loaf pans,lodge waffle iron and more are just as good now as the day they were made 100 years ago.
 There is scarcely a product of any kind that has been manufactured by humans and can boast that kind of reputation.